Ricardo3113/Ricardo3113/README.md

 ## Hello there!!👋

 I'm Ricardo Farias, programming student for the last two years,<br>
-seeking for my first job as software developer.
+seeking for my first job as Jr. software developer.

 I’m currently studying front-end development, but I also studied<br>
 back-end development, some of my projects uses back-end approaches.